 The Commission comprises 13 members drawn from the judiciary, legal profession and other professional backgrounds.
-2021-22 saw NIJAC's Chairman, the Lord Chief Justice of Northern Ireland, The Right Honourable Sir Declan Morgan retire and the new Lady Chief Justice of Northern Ireland, The Right Honourable Dame Siobhan Keegan become Chair of NIJAC in September 2021.
-The 12 other members are appointed by the First and deputy First Minister at The Executive Office.
+The Chair is the Lady Chief Justice of Northern Ireland, Dame Siobhan

+Keegan.
+The 12 other members are appointed by the First Minister and deputy First Minister acting jointly.

 The Chief Justice for NI nominates the five judicial members.
 The Bar Council of Northern Ireland and the Law Society of Northern Ireland nominate one member each to serve as legal members on the Commission.
-The Commission's five lay members who do not hold (or have never held) a protected judicial office and are not (and have never been) a barrister or solicitor are selected and appointed as Public Appointments.
+The Commission's five lay members, who do not hold (or have never held) a protected judicial office and are not (and have never been) a barrister or solicitor, are selected and appointed as Public Appointments.